-Bab Al Qasr Hotel Joined Hands with the Absher Ya Watan Team in the Feed and Reward Ramadan 2024 Initiative
+Bab Al Qasr Hotel Joined Hands With The Absher Ya Watan Team In The Feed And Reward Ramadan 2024 Initiative

-(MENAFN- Iris Media Press Services) Abu Dhabi, UAE: Bab Al Qasr Hotel collaborated with the volunteer team Absher Ya Watan yesterday in distributing Iftar meals to fasting drivers at traffic intersections in the heart of the capital, in cooperation with Abu Dhabi Police.
+(MENAFN- Mid-East) Abu Dhabi, United Arab Emirates: Bab Al Qasr Hotel collaborated with the volunteer team Absher Ya Watan yesterday in distributing Iftar meals to fasting drivers at traffic intersections in the heart of the capital, in cooperation with Abu Dhabi Police.

 Mr. Nemo Acimovic, the General Manager of Bab Al Qasr Hotel, along with Mr. Elias Saad, the Executive Assistant Manager i/c of Food and Beverage, and the hotel staff, distributed meals to drivers at traffic intersections in the Khalidiya area of Abu Dhabi.